Yoseph-Hailemariam/Group-Seven/README.md

 # Group-Seven

-Hello dear teacher, i just wanted to let you know that we pushed the code on the other branch 'main', Thank you.
+Hello dear teacher, we just wanted to let you know that we pushed the code on the other branch 'main', Thank you.